Persecution of Iraqi Turkmen in Ba'athist Iraq: History

 After the 1991 Iraqi uprisings, the USA established no-fly zones over Iraqi Kurdistan.
 The no-fly zones had split the Turkmen region, with half being under the no-fly zones under Kurdish authority, and the other half still under Iraqi authority.
 Turkmen organizations in Iraq were completely banned.
 Some Turkmen organizations were given asylum in the KRG, but faced restrictions and were sometimes even massacred by the Peshmerga.
 There was a large wave of Turkmen immigration outside of Iraq.
 The Turkish government was reluctant to confront the Iraqi government about the persecution of Iraqi Turkmen.
 Turkey used a divide and conquer policy on the KDP and PUK, although after the Kurdish victory in the 1991 Iraqi uprisings, the United States closely intervened in consolidating Kurdish control of northern Iraq, establishing a no-fly zone and recognizing the autonomous government.
 After the failure of the Turkish divide and conquer policy, support for the Turkmen began as another method of countering Kurds.
 Umit Bayat, representative of the Turkmen movement in Turkey, and several other Turkmen officials, claimed that Turkey had long branded itself as the defender of Iraqi Turkmen, but did not confront Saddam Hussein.
 21st century Turkish political commentators generally concluded that Turkish support for Iraqi Turkmen was to give the Turkish state a place in Iraqi Kurdish affairs after the Kurds gained official autonomy, which prevented Turkey to freely intervene in Iraqi Kurdistan, leading Turkey to use the safety of Turkmen and presence of PKK as causes for intervention.
+Furthermore, the government of Turgut Ozal, motivated by the Turkish-Islamic synthesis, only advocated for Sunni Turkmen, completely ignoring Shia Turkmen.

 The Ba'athist government, while repressing Iraqi Turkmen, commonly accused Sunni Turkmen of collaborating with Turkey, and Shia Turkmen of collaborating with pro-Iran groups, and arrests of Turkmen civilians were extremely widespread.
 There was a historically large community of Iraqi Turkmen who adhered to Bektashi Alevism.
 However, most of them converted to Twelverism due to pressure before Saddam Hussein.
 Under Saddam Hussein, the remaining Alevi Turkmen were oppressed, and the historic Bektashi tekke in the Tisin neighborhood of Kirkuk was destroyed by the Iraqi army.
 Many more Alevi Turkmen converted to Twelverism because of the intense pressure under Saddam Hussein, although some remained Alevi.